Paver dying plants

 Aerate the Soil

-Use a core aerator to loosen compacted soil around pavers, allowing better air and water flow to plant roots.
+Use a core aerator to loosen compacted soil and allow better air and water flow.

 Frequently Asked Questions